tenor-conference/tenor-website/guidelines/hosting_guidelines.md

 ## Papers submission and reviewing process

-The TENOR conference has the ambition to foster a high-level scientific quality and to connect high-quality scientific and artistic approaches.
-It is therefore recommended that due diligence is exercised in the paper submission, review, and publication process.
+It is recommended that due diligence is exercised in the paper submission, review, and publication process.

 Use of EasyChair (http://easychair.org) is recommended for handling the submission and reviewing.